 We believe in the power of inclusion, so we invite students from Xiamen and the surrounding community to our state-of-the-art boarding facility with a capacity of 200 students for students in grades 6-12.

-We believe innovative spaces shape learning so by design students access state of the art academic and athletic facilities including an Olympic grade track, a rock-climbing wall, gymnasium, and weight room.
+We believe in the power of innovative spaces to influence learning, so by design students access state-of-the-art academic and athletic facilities including an Asian Games grade track, an outdoor football field fitted with world-class artificial turf, a rock-climbing wall, gymnasium, and fitness center.

 English Language Learners

 We believe in the power of language to open the doors to the world so, we provide scaffolds for our students acquiring English as an academic language through our English as an Additional Language program.

 Learning is best demonstrated when a student is able to apply their content knowledge across multiple disciplines.
 Once referred to as 21st Century Skills or soft skills, an increasing number of CEOs indicate that skills and dispositions are critical elements for success in an ever-developing world.
 A skill is the ability to do a task.
 In education, dispositions are commonly referred to as habits of mind.
 Habits of mind include persistence, agility & flexibility, motivation & drive to learn, metacognition (thinking about one’s thinking), and problem-solving & questioning.